 Warning Before Deadly Force

-Some police reform groups recommend requiring officers to give a verbal warning in every instance where deadly force might be used.
-There is no legal precedent for this position.
-Instead, the Supreme Court only requires a warning before the use of deadly force to stop a fleeing felon, and then only when the warning is feasible.
+Generally, officers are expected to provide verbal warnings in deadly force situations whenever it is feasible and safe to do so.
+However, the Supreme Court only requires a warning before the use of deadly force to stop a fleeing felon, and then only when the warning is feasible.
 There are also practical reasons not to require warnings in every incident: We can imagine a use of force scenario where a verbal warning would not be reasonable (e.g., hostage situation).
 Accordingly, best practice is to require officers to provide verbal warnings in deadly force situations whenever it is feasible and safe to do so.
 Lexipol policy reflects this position.
 Ultimately, training is vital to lower the likelihood of death or serious injury to officers, suspects, and other citizens in any encounter.

 Shooting at Moving Vehicles

 Shooting at moving vehicles, whether in an attempt to disable the vehicle or neutralize the driver, is often ineffective and dangerous.
 It typically does not stop the vehicle, fails to mitigate the threat to the officer, jeopardizes uninvolved people, and injures or kills occupants.
-Recently, police reformers have initiated a movement to ban police from shooting at moving vehicles.
-As with many position statements, this view at first sounds sensible.
-But it does not take long to expose the deficiencies of such a position.
-There have been numerous incidents where vehicles were used as weapons in attacks on crowds.
+Some police reform efforts advocate for agencies to prohibit officers from shooting at moving vehicles.
+However, there may be instances where officers must shoot at a moving vehicle to stop the inflicton of death or serious injury (e.g., vehicle attacks against crowds).
 A complete ban on shooting at moving vehicles would prevent officers from intervening to save lives in such situations.
 Accordingly, Lexipol policy acknowledges the ineffectiveness and dangers of shooting at moving vehicles without prescribing a complete ban.
 Our policy says, “Officers should move out of the path of an approaching vehicle instead of discharging their firearm at the vehicle or any of its occupants.
 An officer should only discharge a firearm at a moving vehicle or its occupants when the officer reasonably believes there are no other reasonable means available to avert the threat of the vehicle, or if deadly force other than the vehicle is directed at the officer or others.
 Officers should not shoot at any part of a vehicle in an attempt to disable the vehicle.”